DestinationsEurope

 Here is what to expect to pay when eating out:

-• Meal for 2 in a better restaurant, with drinks included: 80 Euros
+• Meal for 2 in a better restaurant, with drinks included: 100 Euros and up

 • Cappuccino or Latte: 3.5 Euros